meridianid/building-website-101/README.md

 ### Client-Side-Rendering (CSR)

-Also known as Single Page Application (SPA)
+> Also known as Single Page Application (SPA)

 We are using a starter-kit built on top of [create-react-app](https://facebook.github.io/create-react-app/) for building a CSR web app.
 The starter kit is already powerful on it's own, and most of the time you are good to go with the default setup without any needs for ejecting.

-#### PROS
+#### PROS of create-react-app

 * Build web app with React.js (means we can take advantages of using the our component library, and the react ecosystem is just awesome)

-#### CONS
+#### CONS of create-react-app

 * Bad for SEO, because eveything rendered on the client browser and the server usually only send an empty `<div>`.
 Now google-bot can crawl a javascript site, but the other crawlers are not so much.
 So don't rely on this setup if your website required a good SEO.

-#### WHEN TO USE CSR
+#### When to use CSR with create-react-app

-Web app for internal system with no requirement for SEO, i.e. **Company profile, Event website, and Website with Blog**
+Web app for internal system with no requirements for SEO, i.e. **Admin Pages (Dashboard)**

-The most important thing to do if you want to build a gatsby website for the client is you need to communicate that to update the content, gatsby website need to rebuild and redeploy.
-While it's not necessarily complex and takes time to do that, and it can be overcome with some CI/CD setup, the client still need to aware of that.
+---

 ### Server-Side-Rendering (SSR)

+An SSR website is a webiste that generate it's content and markup on the server and deliver it to the client as it-is.
+This way, we can make the website dynamic, and also fast and SEO friendly, because everything generated on the server and delivered to the client browser as a static markup.

+For the SSR website, we built a starter-kit extending [Next.js](https://nextjs.org/)

+#### PROS of Next.js

+* Build web app with React.js (means we can take advantages of using the our component library, and the react ecosystem is just awesome)
+* It's fast, because everythings rendered on the server
+* SEO friendly

+#### CONS of Next.js

+* The setup and development is relatively complex compared to Static Website or CSR because some of functionality like `Routing` are done differently from the CSR

+#### When to use SSR with Next.js

+Any kind of public facing website with a lot and fast-changing content and heavily relied on SEO, i.e. **Online Store, eCommerce, News, etc.**

 ---